Primarily, Leadpages is a mobile responsive, landing page generator – however, the software enables you to do a whole lot more, including:

 If you select the ellipsis next to the edit page button, you can opt to reset the analytics.

 Viewing your analytics is simple, and understanding them is easier than ever.
-It’s nice to be able to see analytics that are straightforward so you can see how your landing pages work.
+It’s nice to be able to see analytics that is straightforward so you can see how your landing pages work.

 Lead Generation Tools for Any Business